 In a microwave-proof bowl, combine the chocolate chips, peanut butter, and butter.
 Microwave for 30-120 seconds at a time, stirring every 30 seconds until the chocolate chips are completely melted and smooth.
 Stir in vanilla.

 Pour the chocolate mixture over the Chex cereal and gently stir to coat, trying

 not to crush the cereal.

-In two-gallon size Ziploc baggies pour the powder sugar onto one and the brownie mix into the other.
-Divide the Chocolate covered Chex mix between the two baggies and then seal and shake to evenly coat all of the cereal.
+In two-gallon size Ziploc baggies, pour the powdered sugar onto one and the brownie mix into the other.
+Divide the chocolate-covered Chex mix between the two baggies and then seal and shake to evenly coat all of the cereal.

 Spread the cereal out of parchment paper to let the chocolate firm up a bit, for about 20 minutes in the freezer.

 In a large bowl, combine the chocolate-coated cereal with pretzel balls, candy corn, Oreo pieces, Reese’s pieces & Halloween sprinkles.
 Store in an airtight container.

 (I doubled the batch to give as individual treats for a party.)

 - 10 Cups Chex Cereal